PopovMP/request-service/README.md

 **POST form** request with a `Content-Type: x-www-form-urlencoded` header

 **Note** - `form-urlencoded` queries **do not contain arrays**.
-If you query object has an array, the corresponding filed will be ignored in the request.
+If your query object has an array, the corresponding field will be ignored in the request.

 ```javascript
 const url     = 'https://example.com/form';